Craig Tanner (producer)

 Craig Tanner (born March 28, 1974) is an American film director, film producer, and editor.
 He is best known for his work as visual effects editor for the film Avatar and as producer and editor of God Sleeps in Rwanda.
-Tanner is also the co-founder of Digital Revolution Studios, a 3D production studio.
+Tanner is the founder of D35, Inc, a post-production and editorial services company that has provided marketing and finishing services for major studios, including Marvel Studios.

 Early life

 Tanner was born in Coronado Island, California and raised in the small town of Roseburg, Oregon.
 Tanner was a star athlete in high school, lettering in football, swimming, ski team, and wrestling team.
 He was offered a full scholarship to play college football at the Air Force Academy.
 Tanner was a starter for the Division I NCAA football program for three seasons, winning the Western Athletic Conference (1995) and playing in the Copper Bowl (1995).

 Tanner is a graduate of the Air Force Academy and served in the armed forces for eight years.
 During his service, Tanner's passion for making movies was recognized and consequently charged with filming and editing for the United States Air Force.